-1.9 The A5 Western Transport Corridor is one of the five key Transport Corridors in Northern Ireland and the proposed upgrade to a dual carriageway between New Buildings and Aughnacloy (see Appendix 4, Map 2) will help to reduce the number of collisions by providing improved cross sections, forward visibility and alignments as well as separating strategic and local traffic.
-Delivery of the project has been delayed following a successful legal challenge in March 2013, due to the failure to carry out an appropriate impact assessment on special areas of conservation around two rivers.
-Since then, four draft reports have been developed to assess any impacts on all designated environmentally friendly sensitive sites (nine in total) in the vicinity of the scheme, and where appropriate, mitigation measures are proposed.
+1.9 The A5 Western Transport Corridor is one of the five key Transport Corridors in Northern Ireland and the proposed upgrade to a dual carriageway between New Buildings and Aughnacloy will help to reduce the number of collisions by providing improved cross sections, forward visibility and alignments as well as separating strategic and local traffic.
+Following a Public Inquiry in 2016, the Planning Appeals Commission report was received on 25 May 2017.
+However, a legal challenge to Dfls 'Decision to Proceed' was received in December 2017.
+This has delayed construction, and in particular the